 Supplements for Restless Leg Syndrome and Treatments

-Iron, magnesium, vitamin B6, B12, D, C, E and other supplements can significantly help treat restless legs syndrome symptoms if you have a deficiency in any of those.
-Besides that, medications such as benzodiazepines, dopaminergic agents, anti-seizure drugs - the first-line prescription - and opioids are also used to treat RLS.
+Iron, magnesium, vitamin B6, B12, D, C, E, and other supplements for restless leg syndrome can significantly help treat this condition if you have a deficiency in any of those.
+Besides that, medications such as benzodiazepines, dopaminergic agents, anti-seizure drugs – the first-line prescription – and opioids are also used to treat RLS.

 Let’s learn more about each supplement: